How to Make an Anti-Aging Honey and Lemon Face Mask

 I have tried and tested this face mask recipe and found the results to be very promising.
 Consistent use results in the fading of dark spots, hyperpigmentation and dull skin, revealing younger and fresher-looking skin!

 Perfect for all skin types, this treatment is homemade using ingredients easily available in your kitchen and for a fraction of the cost of treatments available in stores.
-I tend to use this once weekly, but increase to 2–3 times a week when I feel my skin is in need of a pick me up.
+I tend to use this once weekly, but increase application to two to three times a week when I feel my skin is in need of a pick me up.

 Benefits of Lemons